 4) The BIG Question Everyone Asks!! - "If I have placed a deposit or am on your waiting list, when will we know which puppy we will get to bring home?"
 This is a question on everyone's mind.
-Puppies don't go to their new homes until 10 weeks.
+Puppies don't go to their new homes until 9 to 10 weeks (usually 10 weeks).
 We usually start the puppy-choosing-process around 8 weeks.
 In general, we have all choices made between 9-10 weeks.
 Occasionally we have a situation where we are debating between two puppies we may want to keep; it may take us longer than 10 weeks to make that important decision, so we would place the other puppies in the litter and keep those two pups a little longer to decide between them.
 We have litters so infrequently, and try to keep the puppies that will best be able to continue our lines/goals within the breed, therefore we do not like to rush in making such an important decision.
 Some of our litters are planned years in in advance and/or cost thousands of dollars to come to be (in stud fees, travel expenses, breeding costs, vet bills, vaccinations, registration fees, health testing, etc).
 We appreciate your patience in our puppy choosing process.
-In some litters we may not be planning to keep any of the puppies, and in those cases all puppies will be matched with a home by 9 weeks and ready to leave at 10 weeks of age.
+In some litters we may not be planning to keep any of the puppies, and in those cases all puppies will be matched with a home by 9 weeks and ready to leave at 9 to 11 weeks of age.
 An example of this would be if we did a breeding hoping to keep a female, and there were only males in the litter.
 So, the short answer is you will probably know which puppy you are getting around 9 weeks of age, but as was stated, sometimes it can be earlier or later.
 We know you are excited to adopt your new little one, but please be patient with us.
 We want the BEST for our little babies and having them grow up a little bit helps us to see more about their size and personalities before decisions are made.
 The important thing to understand is that health, temperament and conformation are VERY important to us!!
 We breed to be able to keep a pup to show and continue our lines, and we usually place the other pups from the litter in companion homes.
 Even though most all of our puppies could be shown, and are show quality, we do place the majority of our pups as pets in loving homes.
 We ask that you please be patient with us as we make our decisions about the litter and which pup might be kept and which one(s) will be available for others to adopt.
 (See video below for more info on this)

 If this information all sounds good, please email us for more information about an upcoming litter!
 My Email is: [email protected]